 Europe Trip.
 Day 3: Paris, France

-Joie de vivre is a French phrase to express a cheerful enjoyment of life and that's how our heart felt for this city.
-Yet, the feeling continues when we visited the majestic and iconic Louvre Museum that tell so many stories from the arts collection, to the building itself.
-It was initially built as a fortress at early twelfth century and then to became a palace during the reign of King Charles V in the fourteenth century.
-However, it turned out to be a museum during the French Revolution in late seventeenth century
+"Joie de vivre" is a French phrase to express a cheerful enjoyment of life, and that's how our hearts felt for this city.
+Yet, the feeling continued when we visited the majestic and iconic Louvre Museum that tells so many stories, from the arts collection to the building itself.
+It was initially built as a fortress in the early twelfth century and then became a palace during the reign of King Charles V in the fourteenth century.
+However, it turned out to be a museum during the French Revolution in the late 17th century.

 We took the picture of Luxor Obelisk again